jdoleary/Spellmasons/docs/TasksCurrent.md

 - Add save/load to menu
 - Feature request: UI Scaling
 # Bugs / Cleaning
-- loading a game shows "game-over" and disconnected player
-    - This is related to onClientPresenceChanged
+- If you start a singleplayer game and then join a multiplayer game you keep your gamestate, this is a bug: it should update your underworld
+    - containerUnits has duplicates
+- Images stick around after you join a new game in multiplayer
+    - replicatable with admin "delete all enemies"
 - when in full screen escape leaves full screen in addition to opening menu
     - https://stackoverflow.com/questions/72248081/preventing-electron-to-exit-fullscreen-on-escape
 - sync issue: golem moving through frozen guys jumped back